-As of December 31, 2010, the System had total assets, when measured on a market value basis, of \$467 million.
-This was an increase of \$45 million from the December 31, 2009 figure of \$422 million.
+As of December 31, 2011, the System had total assets, when measured on a market value basis, of \$461 million.
+This was a decrease of \$6 million from the December 31, 2010 figure of \$467 million.
 The market value of assets is not used directly in the calculation of the City's contribution rate.
 An asset valuation method, which smoothes the effect of market fluctuations, is used to determine the value of assets used in the valuation, called the "actuarial value of assets".
 The actuarial value of assets is equal to the expected value (calculated using the actuarial assumed rate of 7.75%) plus 25% of the difference between the market and expected value.
-See Table 3 on page 13 for a detailed development of the actuarial value of assets.
-Because part of the deferred investment loss from 2008 was recognized this year, the rate of return on the actuarial value of assets was 6%.
-Even with strong returns in 2010, the actuarial value of assets remains 7% higher than the actual market value.
+See Table 3 on page 12 for a detailed development of the actuarial value of assets.
+The rate of return on the actuarial value of assets was 4%.
+Due to less than expected return on the market value of assets on average over the past 4 years, the actuarial value of assets remains 11% higher than the actual market value.